arthuralmeidadev/arthuralmeidadev/README.md

-### ABOUT
+<h1>ME</h1>
-<p>I have solid knowledge of building web applications using Node Js and desktop applications using Tkinter py.<p>
+I have solid knowledge of building web applications using Node Js and desktop applications using Tkinter py.
-<p>I'm experienced with UX and have skills to work with art and graphic design.<p>
+I'm experienced with UX and have skills to work with art and graphic design.

-### GOALS
+<h2>GOALS</h2>
-<p>I dream of using my skills to change the environment around me for the better.<p>
+I dream of using my skills to change the environment around me for the better.
-<p>I believe with technology, we can advance not just science, but civilization as a whole.<p>
+I believe with technology, we can advance not just science, but civilization as a whole.
-<p>I plan to help others through the power of education and knowledge to yield equality, respect, and opportunities.<p>
+I plan to help others through the power of education and knowledge to yield equality, respect, and opportunities.

-<h2> TECNOLOGIES </h2>
+<h2>TECNOLOGIES</h2>
 <div style="diplay: flex; column-gap: 10%; justify-content: center;">
  <img class="js" src=https://user-images.githubusercontent.com/119072440/220212033-21a418b7-3420-4b90-a285-6e392bb10692.png style="width: 40px"></img>
  <img src=https://user-images.githubusercontent.com/119072440/220212073-c71ecdd0-e955-421d-acd2-96a1ca67c443.png style="width: 40px"></img>